skmonjur/Seerah/index.md

                         <li>Makkans were not going to give up the religion, custom and culture of their forefathers</li>
                         <li>Makkans started punishing their Muslim slaves</li>
                         <li>These tourture only raised the status of the Companions (Ra) of the Prophet pbuh</li>
-                        <li>Leaders of Qurayes tribe tries to talk to Abu Talib, the Uncle of the Prophet pbuh for Prophet to refrain from preaching</li>
+                        <li>Leaders of Qurayesh tribe tries to talk to Abu Talib, the Uncle of the Prophet pbuh for Prophet to refrain from preaching</li>
                         <li>Abu Talib did not back off and showed unconditional support to his nephew pbuh</li>
                         <li>614 Sumayia's death</li>
                         <li>615 First migration to Abisynia</li>